Canonical maps of surfaces defined by Abelian covers: Introduction

-be the canonical map of $X$.
-We call $d=$deg$\varphi_{K_X}$ the canonical degree of $X$.
-Although the behavior of $\varphi_{K_X}$ is quite complicated, the degree of it can nevertheless be large.
+be the canonical map of $X$ and $d=$deg$\varphi_{K_X}$ be the canonical degree of $X$.
+It is well known that the behavior of $\varphi_{K_X}$ is quite complicated, however the degree of it can not be too large.
 In 1979, Beauville (\cite{Bea}) proved that when $\varphi_{K_X}$ is a generically finite map, the degree is at most $36$.
 Furthermore, deg$\varphi_{K_X}$=36 if and only if $K_X^2=36$, $p_g=3$, $q=0$, $\Sigma=\mathbb{P}^2$ and $|K_X|$ is base point free.
 Later, Xiao also found some restrictions on surfaces with high canonical degrees (\cite{Xiao}).
 For surfaces of general type, since the canonical degree is bounded above, it is interesting to know which positive integers $d$'s occur as the degree of the canonical map.
-Among known surfaces with highest canonical degree less than $36$ is the surface with canonical degree $16$ which was constructed by Persson(\cite{Per}) as follows. let $\pi: X\rightarrow Y$ be a double cover of a Campedelli surface $Y$ branched along $2K_Y$, where Campedelli surface is the surface of general type with $p_g=q=0$, $K_Y^2=2$, $|2K_Y|$ is base point free.
+Among all known surfaces with highest canonical degree less than $36$ is the surface with canonical degree $16$ which was constructed by Persson(\cite{Per}) as follows. let $\pi: X\rightarrow Y$ be a double cover of a Campedelli surface $Y$ branched along $2K_Y$, where the Campedelli surface is the surface of general type with $p_g=q=0$, $K_Y^2=2$, and $|2K_Y|$ is base point free.
 He found that $\varphi_{K_X}=\pi \circ \varphi_{K_Y}$, hence $\varphi_{K_X}$ is degree $16$ over $\mathbb{P}^2$.
 We see that his construction is based on the the existence of Campedelli surface, however the construction of a Campedelli surface is not an easy work (\cite{Pet}).
-A remaining question that whether higher degree can occur as the canonical degree of a surface of general type over $\mathbb{P}^2$ is still an open problem.
+The remaining problem that whether there exists a surface of general type over $\mathbb{P}^2$ with canonical degree of the gap between $17$ and $35$ is still open.

-In case of $\Sigma$ being a canonical surface, there are plenty of examples (see \cite{Bea}, \cite{Cat}, \cite{V-Z} ) with $d=2$.
-Later, Tan (\cite{Tan}) and Pardini (\cite{Par}) constructed surfaces with $d=3$ and $d=5$ independently.
-In case of $p_g(\Sigma)=0$, Beauville (\cite{Bea}) has constructed surfaces with $\chi(\mathcal{O}_X)$ arbitarily large for canonical degree $d$ being $2,4,6,8$.
-Tan (\cite{Tan}) constructed a surface with $d=9$.
+If $\Sigma$ is a canonical surface, there are plenty of examples (see \cite{Bea}, \cite{Cat1}, \cite{V-Z} ) with canonical degrees being $2$.
+For $d=3$ and $d=5$, Tan (\cite{Tan}) and Pardini (\cite{Par1}) constructed several surfaces independently.
+When $p_g(\Sigma)=0$, Beauville (\cite{Bea}) constructed surfaces with $\chi(\mathcal{O}_X)$ arbitrarily large and the canonical degrees $2,4,6$ and $8$ .
+For $d=9$, Tan also constructed a surface in \cite{Tan}.
 However, as far as we know that it is still not clear which positive integers $d$'s occur as the degree of the canonical map even when $\Sigma=\mathbb{P}^2$.